smartcontractkit/ea-framework-js/docs/v3-ea-components/adapter.md

 ## Test Payload

 The test payload is not specified as a parameter for an adapter.
 It is defined in the `test-payload.json` file in the root-level of the adapter folder.
-It is used by the `/smoke` endpoint of the adapter to test if basic requests to the adapter are functioning as expected.
+It is used for soak testing the adapter.
 An example of this file is shown below.

 ```json
 {